jasonj528/EssyWiki/docs/page_rest.md

 ### search()

 This function provides the user with a search form, where upon submitting they will by given a list of results of their search.

+**Unimplemented

+### history(url)

+This function indexes revisions for a particular page.
+A function find_diffs(url) achieves this by searching a for .diff files containing the url in their filename; the function also stores some data from the filename in a way that is useful for populating the history.html template that the history function returns.

+### revision(url, rev_num)

+This function displays a page at the given revision number; it uses the same template as pages typically use, but first performs an operation temp_rollback(diffs, rev_num) which creates a temporary .md file ignored by other routes which will be used for the page content.